 Madeleine Pickens is a businesswoman, animal welfare activist and philanthropist of European descent.
 When, in 2008, the Bureau of Land Management declared that the United States government considered euthanasia and/or the sale of more than 30,000 Wild Mustangs to slaughterhouses overseas, Madeleine resolved to establish a sanctuary for endangered native horses.
 A year later, Madelene testified before the United States House of Representatives Subcommittee on National Parks, Forests and Public Lands in support of H.R.
 1018, the Restoring Our American Mustangs (ROAM) Act.
 After acquiring the sanctuary in North Eastern Nevada, she saved over 600 Mustangs from slaughter and endeavours to rescue and preserve the Wild Mustang have been an ongoing process.
 Also, until this day, the sanctuary’s survival relies on Madeleine’s charity foundation „Saving Americas Mustangs“, through which the funding for the Mustang Monument Eco-Resort and Preserve could be raised.
 A series of recurring obstacles had to be overcome before the resort could be run according to plan.

-Saving America’s Mustangs is a not-for-profit organisation accepting donations (tax-deductible).
+Saving America’s Mustangs is a not-for-profit organization accepting donations (tax-deductible).

 1929: „How high can you go so it won’t fall down?“ John Jakob Raskob (one of the executives representing the Empire State, Inc.) is said to have asked the architects of the prestigious new edifice, Shreve, Lamb & Harmon.
 The main objective being to devise the highest building not only of New York City, but of the entire world.
 Initially they had hoped that 80 daring storeys should suffice.
-Yet, there was a fierce my-skyscraper-is-higher-than-yours competition going on in NYC in the first third of the 20th century and construction of the rivalrous Chrysler building was already in full swing when Raskob’s project just got started.
+Yet, there was a fierce mine-is-taller-than-yours competition going on in NYC in the first third of the 20th century and construction of the rivalrous Chrysler building was already in full swing when Raskob’s project just got started.
 Walter Chrysler’s building did become the tallest one, albeit temporarily.
-In the end, he was outraced by just a few metres of the finest Art Deco architecture shining brightly at 350, Fifth Avenue.
+In the end, he was outraced by just a few meters of the finest Art Deco architecture shining brightly over 350, Fifth Avenue.

 Swimming against the tide can be a tiring affair, even if only meant as a literal term.
 When on the look-out for extraordinary venues for discerning business or private functions, the variety on the locations platter has grown so rich that the final decision often represents more of a helpless surrender than that of earnest determination.
-Opting for something lying completely off the beaten track, narrows down the confusing kaleidoscope of choices considerably and ideally alleviates avoidable worries.
+Opting for something lying completely off the beaten track narrows down the confusing kaleidoscope of choices considerably and ideally alleviates avoidable worries.
 Ever thought of going aquatic big style?
 If so, aquariums may be the trump up your sleeve.